eric-lu-VT/DEPRECATED-Reddit-Discord-Alert/README.md

+# PROJECT IS DEPRICATED; SEE NEW VERSION [HERE](https://github.com/eric-lu-VT/Reddit-Discord-Notifier)

 # Reddit-Discord-Alert

 Automatically detects new posts made on Reddit that match the specified queries and are in the specified subreddits, and sends them to Discord.